carefree-code/CarefreeCMS/README.md

 ---

-Made with ❤️ by Carefree Team © 2025
+Made with ❤️ by CarefreeCMS Team © 2025